 The menstrual cup gave me a new kind of freedom during my periods abroad.
 Twice a day, I have a shower to empty, clean, and re-insert it.
 In the meantime, however, I am completely free and don’t have to think about my period.
 There is no longer a continuous clock ticking if I don’t want to walk around with a red stain or smell.
 The cup holds long enough for me to live and travel as I would on any other day of the month.
 Besides, the menstrual cup takes up much less space in my luggage compared to non-reusable sanitary products.
 Easy to fit in a backpack, even when I’m planning to leave for a year.

 I am personally a huge fan of the former OrganiCup, now AllMatters.
-They are available in different sizes, and if you pick the wrong one at the beginning, you can simple contact the store and they will send you a new size, or a refund.
+They are available in different sizes, and if you pick the wrong one at the beginning, you can simply contact the store and they will send you a new size, or a refund.

 If you order through this link, you will support me to keep writing!